 Do-it-yourself flu vaccine?
 Study shows it works

-Do-it-yourself flu vaccine?
-It could happen.
-Military folks who squirted vaccine up their noses were as well-protected as others who got it from health workers, a study found.
+A study suggests that do-it-yourself flu vaccine might be possible.
+Researchers found that military folks who squirted a nasal vaccine up their noses were as well-protected as others who got it from health workers.

-The study was sponsored by the U.S. Military Vaccine Agency.
-Results are to be presented later this week at a meeting of the Infectious Diseases Society of America and several other groups in Philadelphia.
+Results will be reported later this week at a meeting of the Infectious Diseases Society of America and several other groups in Philadelphia.